-Originally opened a few blocks away on 36th Ave, Ralph and Mamie Smaldone raised their growing family during tough times in the “wild, wild west” in the early 1930’s.
-To boost business in the café, the entrepreneurial couple bootlegged moonshine during prohibition while their three sons, who would grow into Denver’s charismatic mobsters, were in and out of jail for any number of minor offenses.
-In the late 1940’s, sales were down in the café, so Clyde vowed to help his parents upon his latest release from jail.
-In 1947, Clyde moved the café to the present day location at 3760 Tejon and renamed it, Gaetano’s, Italian nickname for Clyde.
+The Gaetano’s history is a rich one.
+In the 1930s the Highlands neighborhood was more wild west than trendy.
+Ralph and Mamie Smaldone opened their first café here in 1936.
+To boost business, the couple bootlegged moonshine during prohibition while their three sons -- who would become charismatic mobsters -- were in and out of jail for minor offenses.
+In the late 1940’s sales were down in the café, so son Clyde vowed to help his parents upon his latest release from jail.
+In 1947, Clyde moved the café to our present location at 3760 Tejon and renamed it Gaetano’s, an Italian nickname for Clyde.

-Prosperity was restored to the family business and the notoriety of the three brothers grew in the press as they quickly became the debonair mobsters running a successful, yet undercover gambling ring upstairs from the booming restaurant.
-Access was granted to those who knew or were invited upstairs through a door in the men’s room.
-Now our restroom walls are graced with the faces of those known to run with the Smaldone’s and their extended crime family.
+With the move, prosperity was restored to the family business.
+The notoriety of the three brothers grew as the local press portrayed them as debonair mobsters running a successful (and undercover) gambling ring above the booming restaurant.
+Access to that second floor and its illicit activities was granted only to those invited upstairs through a hidden door in the men’s room.
+The Gaetano’s basement also welcomed its share of vice, including poker games that once included Frank Sinatra.
+Today our restroom walls are graced with the faces of the characters who ran with the Smaldones and their extended crime family.

-The rich history of the Smaldone family was captured by Dick Kreck in his book, Smaldone; The Untold Story of an American Crime Family.
-It chronicles the early years of bootlegging, Denver’s coming of age, and emergence into the classic cocktail era and the evolution into the modern, fast-paced city.
-As the Smaldone family phased out of the limelight and each brother was buried peacefully by family the story began to only be told by those few remaining who could tell the tales.
-Gaetano’s housed the memories of days gone by, but eventually the family saw it best to sell the restaurant and let the stories speak for themselves.
-The Breckenridge and Wynkoop family of restaurants bought the business with high regards for what came before them.
+The history of the Smaldone family was artfully captured by longtime Denver Post columnist Dick Kreck in his book, Smaldone: The Untold Story of an American Crime Family.
+It chronicles the early years of bootlegging, Denver’s coming of age and emergence into the classic cocktail era, and the evolution of a modern Mile High City.
+As the Smaldone family stepped out of the limelight and each brother was laid to rest, the Smaldone saga became the stuff of mobster legend.